goshiphq/goship-cms/content/articles/food-beverage.md

 ### Can you ship liquids to Canada?

-Yes, you can ship liquids to Canada, although there are a number of prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish,  remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.
+Yes, you can ship liquids to Canada, although there are several prohibited liquids that you are unable to ship, including (but not limited to) gasoline, nail polish,  remover, perfumes that contain alcohol, alcoholic beverages, poisons, and flammable or explosive liquids.

 Depending on what you are shipping, even if it's not prohibited, you may need a permit to ship it north of the border.
 To see if the item you wish to ship is prohibited or requires a permit, check out [Canada's shipping guidances](https://inspection.canada.ca/importing-food-plants-or-animals/plant-and-plant-product-imports/airs/eng/1300127512994/1300127627409).